Nisarg-Vyas/iot-smart-exhaust-fan-esp32/README.md

 # 🎥 Project Demonstration

-A working demonstration of the project is available in the repository.
+A working demonstration video of the project is included in this repository.

-You can find the video in:
+Location:

 ```
 videos/
 ```

-Download or view the demonstration video directly from the GitHub repository.
+You can download or view the demonstration directly from the GitHub repository.

 ---

 # 💻 Source Code

-The Arduino code for the project is available in:
+The Arduino code used in this project can be found here:

 ```
 codes/smart_exhaust_fan.ino
 ```

-Upload the code to the ESP32 using the **Arduino IDE**.
+Upload the code to the ESP32 using **Arduino IDE**.

 Required libraries:

 ```
 Blynk
 DHT Sensor Library
-Adafruit Unified Sensor Library
+Adafruit Unified Sensor
 ```

 ---